jpaulm/drawfbp/README.md

 Tool for Creating and Exploring Flow-Based Programming Diagram Hierarchies

-#### Latest good release is 2.15.4.
-The jar file is now available and can be obtained by looking in Releases.
-The version on Maven has problems, so you should go back to (or stay with) v2.15.4.
-Download the .jar file from here, and execute using Java Platform SE binary.
+#### Latest release is 2.15.5.
+This jar file is now available and can be obtained by looking in Releases.
+This release will shortly be available on Maven.
+Download the .jar file from Releases (or Maven shortly), and execute using Java Platform SE binary.

 Description
 -----------